Firewall Network (FireNet) FAQs

 Palo Alto, Check Point, Fortigate, and Aviatrix have a firewall built in.
 Check out FireNet, our NGFW firewall solution.

-Is a Security Domain similar to a Zone based Firewall?
+Is an Network Domain similar to a Zone based Firewall?
 Does it allow filtering based on applications or only L4/L3 parameters?